 We hope this look at Disneyland’s digital FastPass versus MaxPass was helpful and answered all of your questions.
 Do you have a question we didn’t answer?
 Let us know below so we can update the article to include it.

 Haven’t experienced either the MaxPass or digital FastPass system at Disneyland yet?
 That means you need to book your next Disneyland vacation!
-You can get the best price on your Disneyland package when you take advantage of our discount Disneyland tickets and reduced hotel rates.
+You can get the best price on your Disneyland package when you take advantage of our discount Disneyland tickets and reduced rates for hotels near Disneyland.
 Book online or give our travel experts a call at 855-GET-AWAY.